Veendum Chila Veettukaryangal: Plot

-Thirumuttathu Kochuthoma (Thilakan) is a member of an acting troupe.
-He has a wife named Mary (K.P.A.C.
-Lalitha), three sons named Johny Kutty, Paul, and Roy (E.A Rajendran, Siddique and Jayaram), and two daughters.
-His youngest son Roy, is also a stage actor in the same troupe and an aspiring writer.
+Thirumuttathu Kochuthoma is a member of an acting troupe.
+He has a wife named Mary, three sons named Johny Kutty, Paul, and Roy and two daughters named Beena and Lisy.
+His youngest son Roy is also a stage actor in the same troupe and an aspiring writer.

 Kochuthoma and Mary have seen hard times and have managed to raise their children well.
 However, their youngest son Roy had an easy childhood and has become spoiled.
 He received his diploma in automobile engineering.
-He is jobless, but is not trying to find a job.
+He is jobless but is not trying to find a job.
 He is active in the church choir and a drama group.
 His ambition is to make it big in the film industry.

 His father shares his dramatic pursuits.
 The two go to rehearsals together and come home late, causing Mary to worry.
 Paul, who is a banker, is a critic of the duo and their pursuit of stardom.

-Bhavana (Samyuktha Varma) is a young girl from a poor family.
+Bhavana is a young girl from a poor family.
 She works to support her mentally unstable mother.
 She goes door-to-door selling various products.
 Roy, who was looking for a heroine for a production, bumps into Bhavana, who is willing to take the role because she needs money.
 Slowly he falls in love with her.
 He later marries her against his father's wish and Thoma asks them to move out.

 Roy and Bhavana start their married life in Bhavana's small home.
 Roy soon begins to feel the difficulties of life.
 He is too lazy to work and Bhavana starts earning for the family.
 They get no help from Thoma.

 Roy meets movie directors and writers.
-One of these directors (A. K. Lohithadas) has a car breakdown.
+One of these directors has a car breakdown.
 Roy helps to repair the car.
 The director advises him to go into vehicle repair, leading Roy to start a successful career in that field.

 Meanwhile, his family goes through tough times.
 Paul suffers losses and his bank is closed down.
 Thoma loses the money he had deposited in the bank for the marriage of Lisy, his youngest daughter.
 He also becomes hospitalized.
-With Roy's help, Lisy's marriage is conducted and Roy and Bhavana make a triumphant entry back to their home.
-Roy realizes that this was all planned by his father to make him understand the value of supporting himself, independence and the danger of laziness.
+With Roy's help, Lisy's marriage is conducted and Roy.
+But when Roy relishes in his moral victory, Bhavana reveals to him that everything that happened, was actually planned beforehand by Kochuthoma.
+He loves Roy very much and cares as deeply for Bhavana as well.
+But he fears that unless Roy overcomes his laidback attitude and finds a sense of purpose, their life will be marred with problems.
+He orchestrated everything to teach Roy the value of hardwork and to help him understand the struggles of life.
+Overcome with love and admiration for his father, Roy and Bhavana return to Thirumuttathu house, where Roy finally confronts Kochuthoma, who realizes that Bhavana told Roy everything, and with a smile and appreciation for Roy's growth, accepts the couple back into the house, a family reunited.